steakbankfinance/steakbank-contract/docs/UserDocument.md

 ### AccelerateUnstakedMature

 Under some circumstance, some users might want to get staked BNB back as soon as possible.
 An accelerating mechanism is offered here.
-Users just need to burn enough SKB and then theirs unstake will be fulfilled with more priorities.
-The burned SKB amount is proportion to the sum of all prior unstake amounts and the current unstaked amount.
+Users just need to burn enough SBF and then theirs unstake will be fulfilled with more priorities.
+The burned SBF amount is proportion to the sum of all prior unstake amounts and the current unstaked amount.

 ### Breathe Time